Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-The next result is a simple generalization of \cite[Theorem 2.13]{FMRT0} (its proof is based on the universal coupling described in Section \ref{universal}, we omit details).
-It states that if the process starts with some right renewal (respectively stationary, $\mathbb{Z}$--stationary, etc.) simple point process $\xi$, then at any later time $t$, the process $\xi(t)$ is still of the same type.
+The next result is a~simple generalization of \cite{FMRT0}, Theorem~2.13.
+It states that if the process starts with some right renewal (resp., stationary, $\mathbb{Z}$-stationary, etc.) simple point process $\xi$, then at any later time $t$ the process $\xi(t)$ is still of the same type.
+This preservation of the renewal is a~consequence of the following key property of the dynamics (called ``separation effect'' in \cite{FMRT0}, Lemma 3.1): if at time~$t$ a~point $x$ survives this allows to decouple events that occur for $s\leq t$ spatially on its left and on its right.
+More precisely if $\mathcal{A}$ is in the \mbox{$\sigma$-}algebra generated by\vadjust{\goodbreak} $\{\xi(s)\cap(-\infty,x)\}_{s\leq t}$, and $\mathcal{B}$ is in the \mbox{$\sigma$-}algebra generated by $\{\xi(s)\cap(x,\infty)\}_{s\leq t}$, then

+The proof of this equality goes as in \cite{FMRT0}, Lemma 3.1, using now the universal coupling described in Section~\ref{universal}.
+By using this result, the proof of Lemma \ref{vecchioteo1} follows exactly the same lines \cite{FMRT0}, Theorem 2.13.